Program Category: MA Programs

 Director of Graduate Studies: Katharina Volk

 Degree Programs: Full-Time/Part-Time: Free-Standing MA

-The graduate program in the Department of Classics emphasizes the study of Greek and Latin language and literature.
+The graduate program in the Department of Classics offers a holistic approach to the study of Greco-Roman antiquity, with a special focus on Greek and Latin literature.

 Graduate courses and advanced seminars are given regularly on the following subjects:

 - The philosophy, intellectual history, and critical theory of the ancient world